Investment Firms Prudential Regime (IFPR)

 - Collective Portfolio Management Investment Firms (CPMIs), and

 - Regulated and unregulated holding companies of groups that contain either of the above.

-The new regime represents a major change for these firms and the FCA considers it critical they adequately prepare for the regime, which will come into force on 1 January 2022.
+The new regime represents a major change for these firms and the FCA considers it critical they adequately prepare for the regime, which came into force on 1 January 2022.

-The MiFID firm types BIPRU, IFPRU and exempt CAD will cease to exist and all MiFID firms will then be categorised as either SNI (small and non-interconnected) firms or as non-SNI, depending on the regulatory activities they carry out and the financial thresholds they meet.
+The MiFID firm types BIPRU, IFPRU and exempt CAD have ceased to exist and all MiFID firms are categorised as either SNI (small and non-interconnected) firms or as non-SNI, depending on the regulatory activities they carry out and the financial thresholds they meet.

 There are a series of permission-based and quantitative thresholds for firms to determine if they are an SNI or a non-SNI firm.
 Firms with permission to deal on own account or to carry out underwriting and/or placing on a firm commitment basis cannot be an SNI.
 The quantitative thresholds are set out below.

 These thresholds, with the exception of the on- and off-balance sheet total, only relate to the MiFID activities undertaken by the firm.
 A firm may manage assets without undertaking portfolio management or ongoing investment advice under MiFID or hold client money or client assets in relation to non-MiFID activities.
 These should be excluded from the threshold measurement.